InstructMoLE: Instruction-Guided Mixture of Low-rank Experts for Multi-Conditional Image Generation: Introduction

 \item We introduce a novel output-space orthogonality regularizer to explicitly promote functional diversity among experts.
 This technique complements standard load-balancing losses by directly penalizing representational redundancy in the expert outputs, thereby mitigating expert collapse and improving the model's compositional control.

-\item We provide extensive empirical validation across multiple challenging benchmarks for multi-conditional image generation.
-Our results demonstrate that InstructMoLE achieves state-of-the-art performance, particularly in tasks demanding high compositional fidelity and adherence to complex spatial relationships.
-These findings establish that Instruction-Guided Routing (IGR) is a more effective and principled approach for multi-conditional generation tasks than traditional token-level routing policies. \end{itemize}
+\item We provide empirical validation on the Flux.1 Kontext backbone across multiple challenging benchmarks for multi-conditional image generation.
+Our results demonstrate that InstructMoLE achieves strong performance, particularly in tasks demanding high compositional fidelity and adherence to complex spatial relationships.
+These findings establish that Instruction-Guided Routing (IGR) is more effective than traditional token-level routing policies in our controlled setting. \end{itemize}